Hip Surgery Infections Were Linked to Bair Hugger Warmers

 Bair Hugger Hip Replacement Infection Lawyers

-Potential class action lawsuits and individual hip infection lawsuits are being reviewed for individuals throughout the United States who may have experienced problems following a joint replacement surgery since 2009.
+Our firm previously investigated potential class action and individual lawsuits for individuals across the United States who developed infections following joint replacement surgery performed since 2009.

-The hip infection lawyers at Saiontz & Kirk, P.A. provide free consultations and claim evaluations to help individuals determine whether this medical device was used during their surgery.
+The hip infection lawyers at Saiontz & Kirk, P.A. previously provided free consultations to help individuals determine whether this medical device was used during their surgery.

-All claims are handled by our infection lawyers on a contingency fee basis, which means that there are never any out-of-pocket expense to hire our law firm.
-We only receive attorney fees or expenses if we are successful obtaining a financial recovery for a hip joint infection.
+All claims were handled on a contingency fee basis, meaning there were no out-of-pocket expenses to hire our law firm, and attorney fees were only collected if a financial recovery was obtained.